TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.minidom.rst

 * Interfaces are accessed through instance objects.
 Applications should not instantiate the classes themselves; they should use the creator functions available on the :class:`Document` object.
-Derived interfaces support all operations (and attributes) from the base interfaces, plus any new operations.
+Derived interfaces support all operations (and attributes) kutoka the base interfaces, plus any new operations.

 * Operations are used as methods.
-Since the DOM uses only :keyword:`in` parameters, the arguments are passed in normal order (from left to right).
+Since the DOM uses only :keyword:`in` parameters, the arguments are passed in normal order (kutoka left to right).
   There are no optional arguments. ``void`` operations return ``None``.

 * IDL attributes map to instance attributes.
 For compatibility with the OMG IDL